 Tunnel modifications will be required on the four tunnels located in San Francisco.
 This effort is needed to accommodate the required clearance for the OCS to support electrification of the corridor.
 Outside of the PCEP scope, Caltrain Engineering has requested the PCEP team to manage completion of design and construction for the Tunnel 1 and Tunnel 4 Drainage and Track Rehabilitation Project.
-The Tunnel Drainage and Track Rehabilitation Project is funded separately from PCEP.
+The Tunnel Drainage and Track Rehabilitation PCEP.

-- Successfully returned Caltrain to revenue service after 16 total weekend shutdowns through December. - Tunnel 1: OCS anchor bolt work completed; track replacement work began. - Tunnel 2: Shotcrete completed; all OCS expansion anchors installation completed and testing began. - Tunnel 3: OCS anchor bolt installation completed and testing began; tunnel notching completed; approximately 50 percent of dry fix pin installation completed; shotcrete work approximately 60 percent completed. - Tunnel 4: Approximately 90 percent of tunnel notching complete; dry fix pin installation approximately 70 percent complete; installation of welded-wire mesh approximately 50 percent complete; shotcrete work approximately 50 percent complete. - Historic Tunnel 4 South Portal work continued with installation of steel set for support of South Tunnel 4 notching. - Twelve OCS termination structure foundations were installed: Tunnel 1 South Portal, Tunnel 2 North Portal, and Tunnel 3 North Portal areas (four foundations per portal area).
-Twenty-four of 32 total foundations installed to date.
-Tunnel 1 North Portal and Tunnel 2 South Portals remain. - Continued coordination of weekly plans for track and drainage work activities.
+- Successfully returned Caltrain to revenue service after 20 total weekend shutdowns through December. - Tunnel 1: Track replacement work continued. - Tunnel 2: OCS Expansion Anchors that failed testing were replaced. - Tunnel 3: Work completed except for cleanup of any debris within tunnel. - Tunnel 4: Tunnel Notching completed and track replacement work began. - Historic Tunnel 4 South Portal work continued with disassembly of steel set that was utilized in support of South Tunnel 4 notching. - Four micropile foundations were installed at Tunnel 2 South Portal (Main Track 2 Side).
+Twenty-eight of 34 total foundations installed to date.
+Tunnel 1 North Portal and Tunnel 2 South Portals (Main Track 1 Side) remain. - Continued coordination of weekly plans for track and drainage work activities.

-- Continue track demolition, construction work, and drainage activities near and within Tunnel 1. - Continue OCS anchor bolt coring, installation, and testing in Tunnels 2 through 4. - Continue shotcrete activities in Tunnels 3 and 4. - Begin Historic Tunnel 4 South Portal reconstruction. - Continue installation of OCS termination structure foundations at Tunnel 1 North Portal and Tunnel 2 South Portal Areas. - Review submittals and SSWPs. - Continue weekly coordination for track and drainage work activities.
+- Continue track demolition, construction work, and drainage activities near and within Tunnels 1 and 4. - Begin Historic Tunnel 4 South Portal reconstruction pending FTA/State Historic Preservation Officer approval of revised plan due to poor condition of existing archstones. - Continue installation of OCS termination structure foundations at Tunnel 1 North Portal and Tunnel 2 South Portal Areas. - Begin fabrication of OCS Termination Structures from Steel Shop Drawings based on as-built survey of foundations. - Review submittals and SSWPs. - Continue weekly coordination for track and drainage work activities.